CalvinPVIII/dar-condition-creator/README.md

 - ~~Clicking an item in exclude mode switches back to add mode~~
 - ~~Duplicate items being add to the conditions when "check all" is clicked~~
 - File name not being added to conditions?
+- Misc tab in pop out not updating live